protegeproject/swrlapi-project/README.md

     git clone https://github.com/protegeproject/swrltab-project.git
     git clone https://github.com/protegeproject/swrlapi-integration-tests.git

-Change into the SWRLTab Project directory:
+Change into the SWRLTab project directory:

     cd swrltab-project

-Build everything with Maven:
+And then build everything with Maven:

     mvn clean install

+The SWRLAPI integration tests can take quite a while to run.
+You can skip them as follows:

+    mvn -DskipTests=true clean install

+Documentation for the SWRLAPI library can be found [here](https://github.com/protegeproject/swrlapi/wiki).
 See the documentation for the [Protégé SWRLTab Plugin](https://github.com/protegeproject/swrltab-plugin.git) for details on installing the generated SWRLTab plugin in your local Protégé installation.